Penguin-Spy/skins-factored/readme.md

     "skins-factored >= 1.0.0"
   ],
 ```
-If you're migrating an existing mod and don't want to make it a hard dependency, prefix the string with `? `.
-Don't forget to check if the `skins_factored` table exists before writing to it!
-This library is *technically* compatable with other character selector mods, but it's kinda jank; players have to choose the default character (usually the engineer) before changing to a !skins character.
-I intend to improve this in the future.
-If you are creating a new skin mod and are using this library, *please* use a hard dependency, and **do not** try to overwrite the default `character` if this mod isn't found!!
+If you are creating a new skin mod and are using this library, you **must** use a hard dependency (the JSON above does that); **do not** try to overwrite the default `character` if this mod isn't found!!
 That will simply create the plentiful bundle of issues that this library was written to avoid.
+If you're migrating an existing mod I *highly* recommend you also make this a hard dependency and remove any code that generates the prototype yourself or interacts with other skin changing mods. !skins is designed to make this no longer necessary, improving compatability with other mods that edit the base character, and ~~has~~ (will have soon™ i promise) compatability with miniMAXIme and RitnCharacters.

 # Legal stuff
 Copyright (C) 2023  Penguin_Spy